gitofson/xtra1210/README.md

 This is firmware for MCU STM32F030 (heart of EPEVER solar charge controllers).
 ---
-WARNING: This is still under early development process.
-This is still for education purposes and do not expect working MPPT regulator without code changes !!!
-Author does not respond for possibly destroying Your device!
+WARNING: Author does not respond for possibly destroying Your device!
+What works:
+- charging 24 volts battery using MPPT algorithm
+- MPPS algorithm (search over the whole panel load curve for maximum power) once per 5 minutes

+What does not work
+- load switch
+- statistics: consumed energy per day
+- store statistics to the flash
 ---
 What is slightly implemented:
 - cs1621 chip driver for showing segments on XDS1 display